 - Properly adjust the spool break tension.

-- If the welding operator doesn’t have the spool break set high enough, it will keep turning after he or she stops welding and the wire will over-spool.
+• If the welding operator doesn’t have the spool break set high enough, it will keep turning after they stop welding and the wire will over-spool.

-- If the tension is set too tight, the drive rolls could slip on the wire, resulting in damaged wire and poor wire feeding.
+• If the tension is set too tight, the drive rolls could slip on the wire.
+This results in damaged wire and poor wire feeding.

 - Ensure the gun connections are clean and tight.